ewilsub/ewilsub/README.md

 I'm currently working on my PhD thesis on the effects of urban expansion on Patagonian streams. *I'll be using GitHub to share the R code used in my publications and projects.*
 &nbsp;

+I also do data cleaning, analysis and visualization as a part time freelancer 😉

 &nbsp;